phenopackets/phenopacket-tools/docs/cli.rst

 After a successful build, a distribution ZIP file "phenopacket-tools-cli-|release|-distribution.zip" will be created in the ``phenopacket-tools-cli/target`` directory.
-Use the ZIP archive in the same way as the archive downloaded from *phenopacket-tools* releases.
+Use the ZIP archive in the same way as the archive downloaded from *Phenopacket-tools* releases.

 Commands
 ~~~~~~~~

-*phenopacket-tools* CLI provides the following commands:
+*Phenopacket-tools* CLI provides the following commands:

 * ``examples`` - generate examples of the top-level elements
 * ``convert`` - convert top-level elements from *v1* to *v2* format